gitktlee88/MPS-project/README.md

 # cashMachine
 This repository contains a simple cashMachine application.
-When given a banknote will release coins for an equivalent value.
+A given banknote will release coins for an equivalent value.

 The machine has the following coins available: 0.20£, 0.50£, 1£, 2£.
 The machine accepts the following banknotes: 5£, 10£, 20£.
 There are 2 operations available:

   ● an operator can load more coins in the machine
   ● a customer can exchange a banknote

 You are given a text file which contains two types of instructions: